QubitPi/tiger/README.md

 python -m spacy download en_core_web_sm
 ```

-To run the service locally:
+To run the service locally at port 5000:

 ```bash
 flask --app server run
 ```

+Swagger API (using [Flasgger](https://github.com/flasgger/flasgger)) is available at http://localhost:5000/apidocs/

 Build and Run with Docker
 -------------------------